 BNSF 6764 East at the Route E/Main Street crossing MP 354.49.

-BNSF 7300 East at the Route E/Main Street crossing MP 354.49.
-BNSF 4142 West finally started moving just as BNSF 5323 East came into view out of the west.
+BNSF 7300 East.
+BNSF 4142 West finally started moving just as BNSF 5323 East came into view from the west.

-We headed back toward La Plata but our highway was closed for bridge work.
-No detour directions were given and that is the one thing I hate about Missouri.
-Luckily, I knew a detour which we took.
-From La Plata we headed to Kirksville for an early dinner at Colton Steakhouse.
-After that we returned to La Plata, filled the car with petrol and purchased more Coca-Cola for my trip tomorrow and on to North Carolina on Wednesday then wrote the story back in Room V before calling it a night.
+On the way back to La Plata, we found the road closed for bridge work.
+No detour directions were given, something that I have encountered before in Missouri and feel is lacking.
+Luckily, I knew a detour route, which we took then John and I drove to Kirksville for an early dinner at Colton Steakhouse.
+After that we returned to La Plata, filled the car with petrol and wrote the travelogue in the comfort of Room V before calling it a night.